 Business owners can sue insurer over coronavirus losses, Missouri judge rules

-Cincinnati Insurance is a unit of Cincinnati Financial Corp .
+Bough did not rule on the case's merits.
+The plaintiffs operate businesses in Missouri and Kansas.
+Cincinnati Insurance is a unit of Cincinnati Financial Corp.
 Its lawyers did not immediately respond to requests for comment.

-The plaintiffs' businesses are located in Missouri and Kansas.
-Their lawyers also did not immediately respond to requests for comment.
+Brandon Boulware, a lawyer for the plaintiffs, called the decision a "significant win" for policyholders.
+"The Cincinnati policy is an 'all risks' policy and does not contain any exclusion for losses caused by a virus," he said.
+"The court's order correctly recognizes that."

 Business owners have filed hundreds of lawsuits claiming that their business interruption insurance, which typically offers coverage for losses from calamities such as fires or floods, should also cover a pandemic.
 Insurers have countered that applying such coverage to COVID-19 losses would result in crippling payouts and deplete their capital.